etuecke/cs50finalproject/README.md

 # Cinema Central
 Kelsey Chen, Krisha Patel, Eva Tuecke

 Welcome to Cinema Central!
-This website and web application offers movie suggestions, displays real-time reviews on movies, and allows users to search and save movies on their watchlist.
+This website and web application offers movie suggestions, displays real-time reviews on movies, lets users write movie reviews, and allows users to search and save movies on their watchlist.

 # Getting Started